volkar/obsidium/README.md

 # Obsidium

-**A fully featured, dependency-free lightbox component for displaying image and text collections**
+**A fully featured, dependency-free lightbox component for displaying image, video and text collections**

 Obsidium is a vanilla JavaScript lightbox viewer with smooth transitions, keyboard navigation, thumbnails strip and variable zoom with drag-to-pan functionality.
 Features intuitive controls, touch support for mobile devices, and works seamlessly with any image gallery.
 Zero dependencies.